 In truth, Striker: the World Cup Pup wasn't a particularly good mascot, but he is perhaps the most fitting to the country it represented.
 Striker is pure America -- dressed in red, white and blue, given the name of football's glory position and even designed by Warner Bros.
 Animation, treading the path paved by Bugs Bunny, Daffy Duck, Elmer Fudd and Wile E. Coyote.
 Striker was supposed to be the character that led the marketing of "soccer" to a relatively new audience, but kids didn't seem to take to him particularly well.
 In the early drafts, Striker was seen carrying the ball under his arm, until someone pointed out that was against the rules of football, and the final version of it had his foot firmly planted on top of it.

-Most mascots of recent years have shifted into the sort of bland animated characters that can be very easily packaged and put on the side of a lunchbox, but the Brazilians seem to have dipped into the fine surrealist history of the genre for the latest effort.
-Fuleco -- the name a portmanteau of futebol and ecologia -- is an armadillo with a yellow body and a blue head, something that sounds like it was dreamed up at 3 a.m. at the end of a long day in the marketing office.
+Most mascots of recent years have shifted into the sort of bland animated characters that can be very easily packaged and put on the side of a lunchbox, but the Brazilians dipped into the fine surrealist history of the genre for their 2014 effort.
+Fuleco -- the name a portmanteau of futebol and ecologia -- was an armadillo with a yellow body and a blue head, something that sounds like it was dreamed up at 3 a.m. at the end of a long day in the marketing office.
 Actually, it does hold a proper message, intended to promote an environmental drive in Brazil, the animal in question being the three-banded armadillo, an endangered species in the country.
 So a bit odd and with an actual cause to promote -- what's not to love?